websanco/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/localization/automatically-generating-translations.md

 # Automatically Generating Translations

-Liferay DXP supports about 50 languages out-of-the-box.
+Liferay DXP supports 50 languages out-of-the-box.
 Each locale has its own [language properties file](https://github.com/liferay/liferay-portal/tree/master/modules/apps/portal-language/portal-language-lang/src/main/resources/content) containing keys for its language.

-If you have custom language keys in your application, it would be tedious and difficult to create keys for all these different languages.
-Fortunately, you can use Liferay's Language Builder tool to automatically generate translations.
-Language Builder leverages Microsoft's Translator API to give you a jump start on creating translations.
+When you create an application with custom language keys, it's tedious and difficult to translate them for all these different languages.
+Fortunately, you can use Liferay's Language Builder tool to generate translations automatically.
+Language Builder generates translations using Microsoft's Translator API.

 ```{note}
 The accuracy and correctness of machine translation can vary from language to language.
 It is up to you on how to make use of these generated translations.